We recommend an accredited homeschool program!

 Generally, accredited homeschool programs have a school number used for college entrance, military, or FAFSA (financial aid).
 This can save a homeschool parent or student considerable time.

 Accredited homeschool programs, especially ones with multiple accreditations, have some additional expenses to acquire and maintain accreditation.
-We believe it is worth the additional cost for a well accredited program.
+We believe it is worth the additional tuition cost for a well accredited program.
+Some regionally accredited homeschool programs may only be accredited for some grade levels, but allude to being accredited for all grade levels.
+Keep these things in mind when deciding between accredited homeschool program options!

 Other helpful pages: